sana-mahmood/Computer_Networks_Spring26/Assignment0/README.md

 * Several messages sent concurrently from separate clients to one server

 ## Debugging
 Here are some debugging tips.
-If you are still having trouble, ask a question on Canvas or see an instructor during office hours.
+If you are still having trouble, ask a question on Piazza or see an instructor during office hours.

 * Different OSes might slightly change in the way they implement the systemcalls.
 As Gradescope uses Ubuntu 18.04, make sure your code also works and covers all the requirements on Ubuntu.
 For this purpose, you can use [virtualbox](https://www.virtualbox.org/) to setup a virtual machine. https://brb.nci.nih.gov/seqtools/installUbuntu.html provides a useful guide on how to setup virtual machines using virtualbox.